Hazegard/Goauld-doc/content/en/01-general/02-compilation.md

 ---

-Components can be compiled directly, but some require specific Go build tags:
+Some components require specific Go build tags:
 - `client`: `-tags client`
 - `mini_agent`: `-tags mini`

-The project can also be built using goreleaser.
+The project can also be built using GoReleaser.

 ## Optional build dependencies